 Measurement is the foundation for all experimental science.
 All the great technological development could not have been possible without ever-increasing levels of accuracy of measurements.
 The measurement of an amount is based on some international standards which are completely accurate compared with others.
 Just like your vegetable vendors, measurements are taken by comparing an unknown amount of weight with a known weight.
 Every measurement has along with it a level of uncertainty which is known as an error.
 This error may arise out of either error in methods or due to a blunder by the experimenter so a 100% accurate measurement is not possible with any method.

 An error may be defined as the difference between the measured value and the actual value.
 For example, if the two operators use the same device or instrument for a measurement, it is not necessary that they may get similar results.
 The difference that occurs between both the measurements is referred to as an ERROR.

 Sequentially, to understand the concept of errors in measurement, you should know the two terms that define the error.
 They are true value and measured value.
 The true value is impossible to find by experimental means.
 It may be defined as the average value of an infinite number of measured values.
 The measured value is a single measuring of the object with the aim of being as accurate as possible.

 There are three types of errors that are classified on the basis of the source they arise from;

-Gross Errors: This category basically takes into account human oversight and other mistakes while reading, recording and the readings.
+Gross Errors: This category basically takes into account human oversight and other mistakes while reading, recording, and readings.
 The most common errors, the human error in the measurement fall under this category of errors in measurement.
-For example the person taking the reading from the meter of the instrument he may read 23 as 28.
+For example, the person taking the reading from the meter of the instrument he may read 23 as 28.
 Gross errors can be avoided by using two suitable measures, and they are written below: